 Your feedback is critical in identifying what the community needs.
 One goal of the COA is to recommend actions that will increase ridership by making transit more accessible, convenient, and appealing to residents.
 By obtaining input from both riders and non-riders in Collier County, CAT will be better equipped to identify and serve community transit needs.

-Members of the public will be invited to participate in a public input survey (coming soon).
+Members of the public will be invited to participate in a public input survey.
 No transit expertise is required – simply respond to the questions based on your own experiences in Collier County.

-Service alternatives will be presented for public review and feedback at two public workshops.
+Service alternatives were presented for public review and feedback at two public workshops.
+Videos are available to view.

 If you would like to learn more about transit in our community, these resources are a great starting point.